rahulshc/wTools/doc/ArrayFamily.md

   wTools provides a collection of functions to work with arrays.
   Among such routines you may find several families: append, prepend, remove, replace.
-  In this file, we are going to see the families naming patterns work, and see the differences between the functions of a the same family.
+  In this file, we are going to see the families naming patterns work, and see the differences between the functions of a same family.

 ## Naming patterns